gaultier/blog/kahns_algorithm.md

 ## Kahn's algorithm

-Kahn's algorithm operates on 'the set of all nodes with no incoming edge', and mutates the graph (in our case the adjacency matrix), by removing one edge at a time, until there are no more edges, and builds a list of nodes in the right order.
+[Kahn's algorithm](https://en.wikipedia.org/wiki/Topological_sorting#Kahn's_algorithm) keeps track of nodes with no incoming edge, and mutates the graph (in our case the adjacency matrix), by removing one edge at a time, until there are no more edges, and builds a list of nodes in the right order, which is the output.

 Here's the pseudo-code: